Property Advice

 • Checking for weeds along the edges is important.

-• Pet waste should be removed regularly and urine stains should be watered away to prevent smells.
+• Pet waste should be removed regularly, and urine stains should be rinsed away to prevent smells.

 • Check to ensure that the level remains uniform, and use grooming brushes if needed.